sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 <p></p>
 <p></p>
 The table summarizes cosine similarity values and graph neural network (GNN) performance for selected EEG channel pairs across sleep and rest sessions.
 It provides insights into how these pairs interact during different states and how well the GNN model captures these patterns.

 <p></p>
 <h4>Analysis of Cosine Similarity and GNN Performance for Selected EEG Pairs</h4>
 <p></p>
-The table summarizes cosine similarity values and graph neural network (GNN) performance for selected EEG channel pairs across sleep and rest sessions.
-It provides insights into how these pairs interact during different states and how well the GNN model captures these patterns.

 <p></p>
 <a href="#">